gunnarx/vehicle_service_catalog/syntax.md

     structs: ...
     methods: ...
 ```

+However!
+We do not write files like this, because interface definitions shall
+be written to be reusable and thus must be independent of the deployment
+technology.

 The semantic difference between a regular VSC file included by an
 `includes` list object and a deployment file is that the deployment